 A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
-There were arrangements to assess and mitigate risks for the dental hygienist who worked without chairside support.

-The provider had arrangements to minimise the risk that can be caused from substances that are hazardous to health.
-There were records maintained of all hazardous materials used at the practice and staff had access to detailed information to guide them on how to act in the event of accidental exposure to hazardous substances.
+The provider had some arrangements to minimise the risk that can be caused from substances that are hazardous to health.
+Improvements were needed so that the risks of accidental exposure to hazardous substances were assessed and minimised.